singularity-code/scim-endpoint/README.md

 Second step depends on your deployment but assuming you downloaded the jar.

->java -jar -Dserver.port=8080 personify-scim-server-2.0.3.RELEASE.jar -Dscim.schema.location=/tmp/disc_schema_custom.json
+>java -jar -Dserver.port=8080 personify-scim-server-2.0.4.RELEASE.jar -Dscim.schema.location=/tmp/disc_schema_custom.json

+##

+For writing custom storage layers or authentication methods, [following project](https://bitbucket.org/personifybe/personify-scim-server-custom/src/master/) can be used.

 ##

 A **load test** is also runnable, below the response of the loadtest running against a single personify-scim-server instance :